dssg/UPSG/doc/getting_started.rst

 pipelines.

-It is designed primarily to provide different teams working on different machine learning problems to share code across different languages and environments.
+It is designed primarily to provide different teams working on different machine learning problems a way to share code across different languages and environments.

 ------------